-It may seem counter-intuitive to think of subtraction as growth, but in the small business world, less can be more.
-Less brand dilution leads to a more robust product that generates more sales.
-If you subtract the products and processes that soak up time and money without contributing to your bottom line, you can build your brand and turn subtraction into addition.
+It may seem counterintuitive to think of subtraction as growth, but in the small business world, less can be more.
+Reduced brand dilution leads to a more robust product that generates more sales.
+The art of subtraction also improves your time management and productivity as you focus more man-hours on winning ideas.
+If you subtract the products and processes that soak up money and time without contributing to your bottom line, you can build your brand and turn subtraction into addition.

-Subtraction is a simple process of deduction, but the art of subtraction is all about the way it’s done.
-You have to know what you’ve got and what you need before you can start taking things away.
+Subtraction is a simple process of deduction, but the art of subtraction is all about the way you sharpen your branding.
+This means that before you start taking things away, you should know what you have to work with and what you need to acquire to take your brand to the next level.
 Many athletes have the speed, power, and agility to make themselves contenders in several different athletic pursuits.
-It’s when they stop preparing for all sports and focus on training for one sport that they can go from being all-around athletes to world-class athletes.
+But when they stop preparing for all sports and focus on training for one sport, they can go from being all-around athletes to world-class athletes.
 The same concept applies to small business.
-Strategic subtraction allows you to focus your efforts and strengthen your product, brand, and financial standing.
+Strategic subtraction lets you focus your efforts and strengthen your brand, products, and financial standing.

 Should You Subtract From Your Product Line?

 Take a good look at your inventory from a sales history perspective.
 While you know your top-selling offerings remain golden, other products and services inevitably land at the bottom of the sales charts consistently.
 Rather than seeing this as a failure, view it as an opportunity to improve your business.
 When you look at these products as candidates for the chopping block, you do so because they perform poorly and add little — if anything — to your bottom line.